 6. Gamma (γ) decay

-Released by a hyperexcited nucleus to move to lower energy state after β or α decay.
+Gamma decay is released by a hyperexcited nucleus moving the nucleus to a lower energy state after β or α decay.

 Points to help understanding